When Free-Market Prices Are Banned

 In a shortage situation created by itself, a government may choose to buy things instead of requisitioning them.
 It will then benefit from the low prices it mandated, which is also a form of requisition.
 Moreover, it will probably find ways to get in front of the queue.
 Axios reported an amusing event (“Inside the Start of the Great Virus Airlift,” March 29, 2020): the federal government bought 60% of the total load of medical supplies and all the N95 masks carried on the first FEMA-chartered plane coming from Asia—from Shangai of all places.
 (And we who thought that imports from China were a calamity!)

-Producers and middlemen who hold stocks of the price-controlled products are faced by a quantity demanded much greater than what they can supply; and they are forbidden by law to let prices rise and signal where are the most-valued uses and the most imperative demands.
+Producers and middlemen who hold stocks of the price-controlled products are faced with a quantity demanded much greater than what they can supply; and they are forbidden by law to let prices rise and signal where are the most-valued uses and the most imperative demands.
 What are they going to do?
 Sell to the first-come, more or less haphazardly?
 Ration themselves the product among their customers?
 In the case of “scarce” or “threatened” products, this might be risky as it could bring on them the wrath of the central planner.

 So, reveals an interesting Wall Street Journal story (“Manufacturers Seek U.S. Help in Deciding Where to Ship Scarce Medical Goods,” March 29, 2020), the producers and distributors beg the government to tell them to whom they should ship their products.
 Two short excerpts: